EmergentOrganization/cell-rpg/README.md

 > `.gradlew clean` FAILURE: SDK location not found

 $ANDROID_HOME environment variable is not set properly.
 You may need to edit it or reboot.

+> Gradle is giving me unusual build errors!

+Ensure that you are using the copy of gradle provided in the repository (`gradlew`), or that you are using version `2.4`